 That simplicity and our ability to walk in their footsteps are what makes it so amazing to me.

 So how do you get to the Shetland Isles and Jarlshof?

-The overnight ferry with Northlink runs from Aberdeen to Lerwick nights a week, and stops in Orkney 3 times a week.
+The overnight ferry with Northlink runs from Aberdeen to Lerwick seven nights a week and stops in Orkney 3 times a week.
 We did this and it was great!

 Jarlshof Site Entry

-For the pricely sum of £5.50 for adults and £3.30 for children, you can enter this amazing site, located at the tip of the mainland near the airport.
+For the princely sum of £5.50 for adults and £3.30 for children, you can enter this amazing site, located at the tip of the mainland near the airport.

 Where to stay in the Shetland Isles